Sheikh Mohammad Rashid: Early life and career

 In 1967, he joined hands with the late Zulfikar Ali Bhutto in the formation of the Pakistan Peoples Party.
 He was a founding member of the party's central executive committee and later a member of the first ever PPP cabinet, initially as Health Minister and then Chairman of the Land Reforms Commission.
 His efforts at land reforms were said to have made him unpopular with many including some of his own land-owning party colleagues because he confiscated, as Federal Land Reforms Commission chairman, thousands of acres of land of big landowners of Pakistan regardless of what political party they belonged to.
 Zulfikar Ali Bhutto himself was a big landowner in Sindh.
 Eventually, the land reforms saw only a half-hearted implementation by the Bhutto administration.
 Besides Bhutto, Pakistan has been a land of too many influential feudal lords and stiff resistance was expected from them anyway to any socialist-type land reforms.

-He was elected twice as member of the National Assembly of Pakistan on Pakistan Peoples' Party tickets both in 1970 General Election in Pakistan and 1977 Pakistani general election.
+He was elected twice as member of the National Assembly of Pakistan on Pakistan Peoples' Party tickets both in the 1970 and 1977 Pakistani general elections.

 Sheikh Mohammad Rashid remained close to the then Prime Minister Zulfikar Ali Bhutto, who treated him as his most senior cabinet colleague, perhaps to retain a balance between the progressive and conservative elements within the party.
 It was during the period of General Muhammad Zia-ul-Haq as the military ruler, that Sheikh Rashid's role as an ideologue for thousands of party workers, was boosted.

 Once the Bhutto government was overthrown by General Zia-ul-Haq, Pakistan Peoples Party workers including Rashid were repressed and he spent many years in exile in Britain.
 Then in September 1988, General Zia died in a mysterious plane crash and attempts at restoring democracy to Pakistan were made.
 Benazir Bhutto returned triumphantly to Pakistan to campaign for the upcoming 1988 Pakistani general election.